-The job of a volunteer requires only that volunteers who encounter emergency situations write down the necessary information and leave to notify the authorities.
-ESWA is not equipped to train you in mountain rescue or advanced First Aid.
-Therefore, any time you choose to assist in an emergency, your decision is considered personal.
-We urge you to consider the ethical, personal, legal, and safety ramifications of your choice.
+The job of a volunteer requires only that volunteers who encounter emergency situations in visitors write down the necessary information and notify the authorities.
 Your own safety and life should come first, even (or especially) in emergency situations.
 Please remember that if you are injured at any time during the days you are on duty, you will be unable to help others.
 Please exercise good judgment at all times, and always know where you are on the trail.

-If you encounter a life-threatening emergency, call 911, stay calm and give pertinent information.
+If you encounter a life-threatening emergency in a visitor, stay calm, record the pertinent information on your "Co-ordinating a Rescue" card, and call 911.